AdeHumble/SkilHarvest-DataAnalytics-Bootcamp/README.md

 ## 4.0 INTRODUCTION TO POWERBI
 Here, we were familairized with PowerBI interface and dwells more on the processes of transforming data.
 We made use of two different datasets for class practices.
 However, I further created three stunning dashboards out of these datasets.
 You can find them below:

+## 5.0 POWERBI DAX EXPRESSIONS, MEASURES & DIMENSIONS
+This was the crux of the SkilHarvest data analytics bootcamp.
+We dived into an exciting dataset from the HR industry where we were introduced to DAX functions.
+We created a number of measures and dimensions that assisted our insights from the data.
+I have created a separate GitHub project for this particular exercise.
+You can find it [Here]()

 ## <p align="center"/> SALES DASHBOARD </p>
 <div align="center"> <img src="images/StationeriesDashboard2.PNG"> </div>